Phy3hogga/MCPL_File_Handling/README.md

 ### Installation
 #### Compressed MCPL Files
 .MCPL files are automatically compressed into a G-Zip format on creation, for automatic unpacking of the <filename>.MCPL.GZ file format it is strongly advised to have WinRAR 5.0 (or later) installed.
 In the event that the WinRAR executable (*WinRAR.exe*) is not located on the system enviroment path and fails to be automatically identified as "WinRar.exe", edit the WinRAR_Path variable to point to the appropriate executable.
 For more information on configuring the WinRAR integration, see the [WinRAR submodule readme](https://github.com/Phy3hogga/WinRAR) for a list of addditional optional arguments.
+**Note:** WinRAR implementation is only currently operational on a windows platform.
 ```matlab
 %% Parameters for WinRAR implementation
 % Path to WinRAR executable (If not automatically found as WinRAR.exe)